varungujarathi9/Jenkins-Hello-World/README.md

 You should know Docker, basic CI-CD concept & basics of what Jenkins is used for

-You should have Linux(Debian) OS like Ubuntu, Java (openJDK) & Docker CE installed
+You should have Linux(Debian) OS like Ubuntu, Java (openJDK 11) & Docker CE installed

 ## Description